Visit Manyara Conservancy for a private and exclusive wilderness experience

 The low-key, eco-friendly camp has been built without the use of cement or hard to find timber.
 It comprises large canvas tents equipped with tasteful handcrafted furniture and comfortable linens.
 Running hot and cold water and 24-hour lighting make every stay comfortable.
 A well-trained team leads activities and takes good care of guests.

 Elephant, Lion, Leopard, Buffalo, Cheetah are just some of the more than 50 species of mammals (Mammal List) seen year round.
 More than 350 species of birds (Bird List) also occur here.
 In addition to resident wildlife, migrating herds pass through the Conservancy on their way to and from nearby Tarangire National Park.

-Guests can enjoy off-road game drives, bush walks, night drives, horse riding, game viewing from hides, Maasai village visits and a host of other experiences – all without encountering other people on safari.
+Guests can enjoy off-road game drives, bush walks, night drives, game viewing from hides, Maasai village visits and a host of other experiences – all without encountering other people on safari.
 Privacy and exclusive access to this beautiful stretch of Africa is a genuine highlight.